jzw2/rust-capr/docs/main.typ

 In @fst-definition, the $delta$ function now takes multple characters from the alphabet.
 One can be viewed as the input, the other the output.
 Like an FSM, a convenient way of visualizing an FST is by viewing it as a graph.
 The vertices are $Q$ and the edges are  $(Sigma union { epsilon }) times (Sigma union { epsilon })$.
 The edges are commonly notated using the notation $u:v$, where $u$ is the input and $v$ is the output.

-A $delta^*$ function can be defined as similarly, with todo figure this out a
+A $delta^*$ function can be defined as similarly, with the $delta^* : Q times Sigma^* times Sigma^* -> P(Q) $ function by requiring

+- $delta^*(q, epsilon, epsilon) = delta(q, epsilon, epsilon)$
+-  $ delta^*(q, c_1 dot S_1, c_2 dot S_2) = union.big_(q' in delta(q, c)) delta^*(q', S_1, S_2) $  for each $c_1, c_2 in Sigma union {epsilon }$ and $S_1, S_2 in Sigma^*$

-Each FST has two projections called the input and output projections by restricting the $delta_("input")(q, s) = union.big_(s' in Sigma union {epsilon}) delta(q, s, s')$ function and likewise for the oupput function, which can be used to create FSMs.
+Each FST has two projections called the input and output projections by restricting the $delta_("input")(q, s) = union.big_(s' in Sigma union {epsilon}) delta(q, s, s')$ function and likewise for the output function, which can be used to create FSMs.
 Due to this, an FST can be thought of as a relation between two languages, i.e. a subset of $Sigma^* times Sigma^*$.
 An input string is related to the output string if and only if the input FSM accepts the input and the output FSM accepts the output strings.

 Such relation is called a _regular_ relation.

 Some properties of FSMs can be generalized to FSts.
-Concatentation, union, and reversal have corresponding constructoins in FSTs.
-Additionally, a very useful operator on two FSTs is the _composition_ operator.
+Concatenation, union, and reversal have corresponding constructoins in FSTs.
+Additionally, a very useful operator on two FSTs is the _composition_ operator, shown in @composition-definition.

+#definition[Composition][
 Given regular relations $R_1, R_2$, a pair $(x, y)$ is in the composition $R_1 compose R_2$ if and only if there is some $z$ such that $(x, z) in R_1$ and $(z,y) in R_2$.
 In terms of sound laws, this corresponds with combining one sound law after another.
+] <composition-definition>

 Note that the input and output constructions were chosen arbitrarily to be left and right.
 Indeed, it does not matter which is chosen to be which because given a regular relation $R$, there is the isomorphic construction $R^(-1)$, which switches the input and the output.
 Although the names input and output are similar to the terminology in a function, in general, a regular relations does not need to be function, and can display non determinsitics behavior in the sense that one input could map to multiple outputs.

 It was noted in @regular-closure that for regular languages, the compliment, union and intersection were all closed.
+There is a parallel statement given in @relation-closure.

+#statement[Closure Properties for Regular Relations][
+  Given _regular relations_ $R_1$ and $R_2$, the relations $R_1 compose R_2$, $R_1 union U_2$, and $R_1 dot R_2$  are all regular.

+  Additionally, for a regular relation $R$, then $R^*$ is also a regular relation.
+] <relation-closure>

-The _compliment_ construction and _intersection_, on the other hand, of two regular relations will not necessarily be regular.  @kaplan1994regular
+Notice that the the _compliment_ construction and _intersection_ are not mentioned in @relation-closure.
+Indeed, they will not necessarily be regular.  @kaplan1994regular

 Consider the relation $R_1 = { angle.l a^n, b^n c^* angle.r | n >= 0}$ and $R_2 = { angle.l a^n, b^* c^n angle.r  | n >= 0}$.
 The intersection of $R_1$ and $R_2$ is ${ angle.l a^n, b^n c^n angle.r | n >= 0 }$.
 Doing an output projection gives $ { b^n c^n  | n >= 0 }$, and as stated in @simple-non-regular,  this language is known to not be regular.

 == The replace operator <replace-operator-section>

 Using FSTs, it is relatively trivial to create a transducer that corresponds to an unconditional sound laws.
 However, creating conditional sound laws is surprisingly non trivial.
 A sound law describing #lp.rule([x], [y], [a #lp.dash() b]) is not as easy as it seems.
-The seemingly obvious approach. todo: fill this
+The seemingly obvious approach shown in @wrong-autonmaton does not work.

+#figure(

+automaton(
+  (
+    q0:       (q0: "*:*", q1: "a:a"),
+    q1:       (q2: "x:y"),
+    q2:       (q3: "b:b"),
+    q3: (q3: "*:*")
+  ),
+  initial: "q0",
+  final: ("q3",),
+),

+  caption: [Obvious Approach]
+) <wrong-autonmaton>

+Instead @wrong-autonmaton only describes a rule will apply if there exists a context that can be replaced.
+For instance, a string such as "axb" would be correctly transduced to "ayb".
+However, this is not the desired automaton.
+What is desired is an automaton that will replace all occurrences in all contexts.
+If there are no contexts, however, it should output the same string without changes. @wrong-autonmaton would output no string if there were no appropriate contexts, such as a string like "ab".
+Additionally, it fails to output the correct behavior when there are multiple contexts.
+A string like "axbaxb" would not output "aybayb", but instead output "axbayb" and "aybaxb", both of which are undesired.

+Not only is such a simple case surprisigly complex, but there may be additional ambiguity when describing sound laws.
+For instance, consider the law in @ambiguous-law, what should be the output when transducing "xxxx"?

+#figure(
+  lp.rule([x], [y], [x #lp.dash() x])
+  , caption: [An ambiguous law]
+) <ambiguous-law>

+A reasonable answer is "xyyx", but this poses a interesting situation.
+Due to each "x" being both a potential context and value to be transduced, certain heuristics may fail to hold.
+For instance, it may be appealing to have an approach that only transduces one character at a time, and then combine them together via the composition operator.
+This example show the problem with that approach: a single transduction will destroy the context in which the second transduction should have applied.
+Therefore, in order to output "xyyx", the transduction for both must happen at once.

+Additionally, this breaks a symmetry that would otherwise appear.
+For instance, a context free law like #lp.rule([x], [y]), has a corresponding inverse rule #lp.rule([y], [x]) that will reverse the application.
+A rule such as  #lp.rule([x], [y], [x #lp.dash() x]) does not have a reverse of #lp.rule([y], [x], [x #lp.dash() x]), since the string "xyyx" no longer has the same context in which the original rule applied.

+This case seems to be artificial, but there are some linguistic phenomena that are similar.
+In general, this happens when the element that changes has itself as a context.
+One example is in Mandarin Chinese, where the third tone becomes the second tone when before another third tone.

 #cite(<kaplan1994regular>, form: "prose") discuss an approach to implement this behavior.
 One of the key insights with this approach is to use first split it into smaller stages that are then composed together.
 One stage inserts _context markers_ next to the left and right contexts (_a_ and _b_ in the example), which have a special symbol.
 A separate stage then transduces by doing the replace only between context markers.
 Finally, these markers are then removed in a separate stage.
 Additionally, they describe potential usages for these